| How I Made Some of My

 The film is a reconstitution of the seminal performance work done

+in the early Sixties by the sculptor Robert Morris.
 The filmmaker’s problematic was to create a film which, in

 the Nineties, can give a sense of the aesthetics of another generation